Editing an Existing Puzzle

 Changing information in the edit form

-Move you mouse to the grayed out edit field and click while holding down the CTRL key (long press for mobile devices)
+Move your mouse to the greyed-out edit field and click while holding down the CTRL key (long press for mobile devices).

-Once you click the same form for saving your request appear.
+Once you click, the same form for saving your request appears.

-IN the same way, if you want to remove an already selected category (or special feature) click the grayed out category
+In the same way, if you wish to remove an 'already selected' category (or special feature), click the greyed-out category...

-Sometimes we come across images that has been labeled wrongly in our opinion.
+Sometimes we come across images that have been incorrectly labelled in our opinion.

 This especially happens when new image types are introduced.

-To request a change to an image type, follow same procedure as described above, click the grayed out image type you beleive to be the right one, while holding down the CTRL button. (longpress for mobile devices)
+To request a change to an image type, follow the same procedure as described above, clicking on the greyed-out image type that you believe to be the right one, while holding down the CTRL button.
+(Long press for mobile devices)...

 Changing an image

-Sometimes images are submitted to IPDb, which could need a little attention.
+Sometimes images are submitted to IPDb, which may need a little bit of attention.
 Perhaps the cropping or rotation was wrong, and the submitter forgot to change it.

-If you come across such image, open it in the full screen viewer and look for this button
+If you come across such an image, open it in the full-screen viewer and look for this button (below);

-If you hit this button you will enter the croptool, where all the tools for making the image better is available
+If you click this button, you will enter the crop tool, where all the tools for making the image better are available.

-In above example I aligned the box slightly and cropped away some of the background.
-When hitting the checkmark I can explain my edit to the submitter.
+In the above example, I aligned the box slightly and cropped away some of the background.
+When hitting the check mark/tick, I can explain my edit to the submitter.

-And all that remain is to hit OK to submit the request for changing the image.
+And all that remains is to click/tap OK to submit the request for changing the image.

-It just may happen that somebody else will suggest a change to some of the information you gave when you submitted a puzzle.
+Somebody else may suggest a change to some of the information you gave when you submitted a puzzle.

-Note the red bubble on the request message box, it indicates that request was made to you, and you should probably respond to them asap, to not let other users wait too long.
+Note: The red bubble on the request message box indicates that a request was made to you, and you should probably respond to them asap, to prevent other users from having to wait too long.

-Note also the 2 buttons at the bottom which allows you to accept or deny a erequest with a single click.
+Note also the 2 buttons at the bottom, which allow you to accept or deny a request with a single click.

-If you accept the change of value will be done automatically by IPDb within 24 hours, no need for you to go find the puzzle and start editing.
-In fact we discourage that.
+If you accept the change of value, it will be done automatically by IPDb within 24 hours, so there's no need for you to find the puzzle and start editing.
+It's a fact that we, at IPDb, discourage that.

-If you deny you are asked to give an explanation why the change should not be implemented - try not to be too brief and stay polite at all times.
+If you deny, you are asked to provide an explanation why the change should not be implemented - try not to be too brief and please stay polite at all times.

-If you fail to reply to the requests within 28 days, the change will be implemented automatically.
+If you do not reply to the requests within 28 days, the change will be implemented automatically.